iris-sast/iris/docs/architecture/results.md

 ## Results

+**These results are from the ICLR 2025 version of IRIS, and do not include newly added CWEs/ projects.**

 Results on the effectiveness of IRIS across 121 projects and 9 LLMs can be found at `/results`.
 Each model has a unique CSV file, with the following structure as an example.

 | CWE ID | CVE | Author | Package | Tag | Recall | Alerts | Paths | TP Alerts | TP Paths | Precision | F1 |